clara-risk/DR_thesis_project_code_appendix/README.md

 The final product of this script is a csv file containing the maximum, median, mean, and 90th percentile values for the FWI values inside each selected fire perimeter from the Canadian National Fire Database (CNFDB) in British Columbia on the fire report date.
 The script contains an option to calculate these metrics for the first 21 days of the fire if necessary as well.

+# 3: DR_example_getting_Beaudoin_data.ipynb

+This Jupyter Notebook explains how the Beaudoin et al. data (https://cdnsciencepub.com/doi/10.1139/cjfr-2013-0401) was extracted for the area within the selected fire perimeters.

 The repository also contains basic Python scripts used to perform intermediate data processing or visualization tasks:

 # 1: DR_flatten_geom.py